Our knowledge of orthopaedics. Your best health.

 • Rest.
 Avoid activities that put weight on your foot.
 If you must bear weight for any reason, make sure you are wearing a very supportive shoe.
 A thick-soled cork sandal is better than a thin slipper.
 Make sure to listen to your body.
 If certain positions or activities are making your pain worse, that is your body telling you that you are putting stress on the injury site.

 • Ice.
 Apply ice immediately after the injury to keep the swelling down.
 Use cold packs for 20 minutes at a time, several times a day.
-Do not apply ice directly on your skin.
+Do not apply ice directly to your skin.

 • Compression.
 To prevent additional swelling, lightly wrap the area in a soft bandage.